-Many morning runners pair coffee and running for their morning routine.
-This post will detail the evidence about the effects of caffeine before running, and how caffeine can impact performance.
+Many morning runners pair coffee and running for their morning routine, and caffeine before running may feel like a necessity.
+This post will detail the evidence about coffee and running, the effects of coffee before running, and how caffeine can impact performance.

-Let’s dig in to what the evidence says.
+Let’s dig in to what the evidence says about caffeine before running.

 Nutritional ergogenic aids are products that may enhance athletic performance.
 This may be through a mental or physical boost while exercising or competing.